SEARCH

 Israel Day on Fifth Security

 Admission to the formation blocks and the Fifth Avenue route will be limited individuals wearing sashes, event T-shirts or wrist bands.
-Group and float leaders will be able to positively identify individuals not wearing t-shirts and have access to wrist bands.
+Group and float leaders, who are able to positively identify individuals not wearing t-shirts, will have access to wrist bands for anyone not wearing a t-shirt.

 Items that are NOT permitted in the spectator areas on Fifth Avenue: